 For over forty years, Parasol's has been pleasing customers with cold drinks and hot po-boys.
 Many say their roast beef po-boy is the best in the city.
-It is located off the beaten path of the Garden District, and it is hard to miss come St. Patrick's Day.
+It's located off-the-beaten-path in the Garden District (and hard to miss come St. Patrick's Day).

-This Marigny favorite is known for its karaoke, which draws an extraordinarily diverse group of “singers.”
-Karaoke is every night, and the bar has no specific closing time.
-The bar’s owners and employees urge everyone to be themselves and let loose.
-Originally, founder Joann Guidos opened Kajun’s as a shelter for neighbors after Hurricane Katrina, a story is featured in the acclaimed book "Nine Lives: Death & Life in New Orleans."
-Now it’s evolved into a dive spot for everyone: it’s a popular spot for the LGBTQ community in NOLA, an after-work hang for hospitality workers, and a hilarious, fun night out for locals and visitors.
+This Marigny favorite is known for its nightly karaoke, which draws an extraordinarily diverse group of “singers.”
+Kajun's has no specific closing time, and the bar’s owners and employees urge everyone to be themselves and let loose.
+Founder Joann Guidos originally opened Kajun’s as a shelter for neighbors after Hurricane Katrina, a story is featured in the acclaimed book "Nine Lives: Death & Life in New Orleans."
+Now it’s evolved into a dive spot for everyone: a popular spot for the LGBTQ+ community in NOLA, an after-work hang for hospitality workers and a hilarious, fun night out for locals and visitors.

 In addition to cheap drinks, you can catch live jazz and blues at Vaughan's on Thursday nights, as well as the occasional drag show.
 The eclectic character of the city is captured in this Bywater joint–which celebrated 40 years in 2021–and every now and then, you can try their homemade red beans and rice or crawfish.

 Just on the edge of the French Quarter on North Rampart, The Black Penny's charming vibe attracts industry workers and neighborhood folks alike, making for a lively and eclectic crowd.
 Banquet seating and classic French Quarter architecture are added bonuses to their page beer menu, which spans over three pages.

 This cash-only dive bar is frequented by tourists and locals wandering the Quarter.
 The old school jukebox is loved by all and can be heard until their 4 a.m. closing.
 The bartenders are knowledgeable and love giving tips on how to explore the area.

 Located on the historic Algiers Point, this bar has live music Thursday through Sunday night.
-It is your classic, old school watering hole tons of friendly locals and cold beer.
-It is hard to have a bad time here.
+It's your classic, old school watering hole with tons of friendly locals and cold beer.
+It's hard to have a bad time here.